 Whilst Darkness does genuinely love Lily its in the most perverse and twisted way possible which is befitting to a creature that knows only evil.

-This scene demonstrates why you shouldn’t always rely on CGI.
-This scene is brilliant because you can really appreciate the time and effort that’s been spent into creating the make up for the beast and Curry’s performance.
+You can really appreciate the time and effort that’s been spent into creating the make up for the beast and Curry’s performance.

 Legend much like many of Curry’s other films such as Clue was a bit of a slow burner.
 It received some acclaim upon release but was basically a box office flop.
 Nowadays it is regarded as a cult classic and indeed Curry’s performance as Darkness is by far and away the thing people remember the most about the film, certainly more than its leading man Tom Cruise.